Our Team of Instructors

 Her involvement is enormous in her dojo, being the wife of Sensei Dominic and having 3 active children both in the dojo and in competition.
 She regularly participates in karate demonstrations, seminars and summer camps of the Kanreikai Karate Organization.

-SENSEI JEAN-FRANÇOIS PARADIS – GRAPPLING AND MIXED MARTIAL ARTS
+SENSEI BENJAMIN RACINE – GRAPPLING AND MIXED MARTIAL ARTS

 SENSEI ISABELLE DIONNE, 3rd DAN – KARATE